royratcliffe/lua51/README.md

 wraps this State into an object that you can instantiate using S4 class mechanisms.
 The S4 layer acts as a thin shim between R’s object world and the underlying Lua implementation.

+Underneath the bonnet, C++ `lua::State` maps to `lua51::LuaState` in R.
+The latter overloads `lua` by package and by class name; Lua appears twice, somewhat redundantly the second time.
+In R however, common usage first imports the package *then* accesses the package contents without namespace qualifiers, making the second Lua in `LuaState` useful.